mohaned-chraiti/IRAM/README.md

-# IRAM: Intelligent New Radio Access Network: Deployment and Management (IRAM)
+# IRAM: Intelligent New Radio Access Network: Deployment and Management

 **Summary**